How To Turn Off Sidewalk on Alexa (and Why You Should)

 If you like the idea of Amazon’s interconnected mesh Wi-Fi experiment and you’d like to use the service and offer your own bandwidth up as well, you can take steps to make sure your home network is secure.

-There are benefits to using Sidewalk, including CareBands that help track older people living with dementia and Alzheimer’s if they wander.
+There are benefits to using Sidewalk, including CareBands, which help track older people living with dementia and Alzheimer’s if they wander.
 Maybe you want to make sure your security devices always stay connected even if your internet connection is faulty.
 Whatever your reason, if you want to continue using Sidewalk, here are some steps for securing your Wi-Fi network.

 Change your router’s default name and password

 Each router brand has a different method for changing the default name and password.
-A quick internet search with the question “How do I change my [BRAND AND MODEL OF ROUTER]’s name and password” should give you information on your specific device.
 Make sure you also choose a strong and secure password that’s difficult to guess.

 Encrypt your traffic through your router